 PRO-BUSINESS CLIMATE IN SLOVENIA

-The InvestSlovenia Team of the Slovenian Public Agency for Entrepreneurship, Innovation, Development, Investment and Tourism – SPIRIT Slovenija - maintains a database of sectors and companies to target, leasehold and freehold locations to develop or develop, and regulations.
+The InvestSlovenia Team of the Slovenian Public Agency for Entrepreneurship, Internationalization, Foreign Investments and Technology – SPIRIT Slovenija - maintains a database of sectors and companies to target, leasehold and freehold locations to develop or redevelop, and regulations.
 Here investors will find answers to most of the basic questions they may have when investigating Slovenia as a possible investment site and InvestSlovenia people are able to respond to an investor inquiry with in-depth, customised information.